Which customer data is the best of all? Zero-party data.

 AI-driven tools and automation technologies will significantly enhance the efficiency and accuracy of data collection processes.

 These technologies will automate tasks, extract insights from unstructured data, and provide real-time analytics, making data collection faster and more reliable.
+The implementation of ISP proxies can further enhance data collection capabilities by providing a wide range of IP addresses.

 Real-time data from IOT devices